 The MDM Hub uses the Hub Server and the Process Server for search.
-The Hub Server can perform real-time indexing and the Process Server can perform the initial indexing as a batch job.
-Whether you install all the

-MDM Hub components on a single machine or on multiple machines, you must configure all the Hub Server and Process Server instances for search.
+The Elasticsearch client is embedded in the Hub Server to perform real-time indexing.
+The Process Server performs only the initial indexing after the initial data load.
+Whether you install all the MDM Hub components on a single machine or on multiple machines, you must configure all the Hub Server and Process Server instances for search.